Musan Salama

+MuSa is a member of the Finnish Workers' Sports Federation.
+The club is nicknamed Valkoiset Tiikerit (White Tigers in English).

+History

+MuSa women's football team played in the premier division SM-sarja from 1981 to 1985.
+The women's futsal team are two time Finnish Champions.

 Musan Salama has mostly played in the Finnish third or fourth levels.
 In 1999–2001 MuSa made a three-year spell to the second tier Ykkönen, but was relegated after the 2001 season.
 In 2016 MuSa made it to the promotion play-offs losing to the Helsinki side Gnistan on penalties.
 Finally, in 2018 MuSa achieved promotion back to the second tier Ykkönen by defeating Kokkola based side GBK in the finals of the promotion playoffs on penalties.

-MuSa is a member of the Finnish Workers' Sports Federation.